New Klang Valley Expressway: Rockfall near Bukit Lanjan

 On 26 November 2003, a rockfall near the Bukit Lanjan interchange caused the expressway to close for more than six months, causing massive traffic jams to occur in areas surrounding Klang Valley.
 After clearance of debris and road repairs, the expressway was reopened to public by mid-2004.

-Collapsed beam on NKVE–Jalan Meru flyover
+Collapsed beam on NKVE–Setia Alam flyover

 On 10 July 2005, a section of the Setia Alam flyover interchange – which was under construction then – collapsed, resulting in the death of two Bangladeshi workers and injuring seven others.